Razdan (computer)

-Razdan is a family of general-purpose, digital electronic computers created from 1958–1965 at the Yerevan Computer Research and Development Institute (YerNIIMM).
+Razdan is a family of general-purpose, digital electronic computers created from 1958 to 1965 at the Yerevan Computer Research and Development Institute (YerNIIMM).
 The computer has a semiconductor element base, that is, it belongs to computers of the second generation.

 Razdan

 The machine has been developed since 1958, based on the documentation for the M-3 machine (created under the direction of N.Ya.Matyukhin in the laboratory of I. S. Bruk).
 The head of the work is E. L. Brusilovsky.

 In 1960, the Razdan machine was handed over to the State Commission.